telefonicaid/fiware-orion/doc/manuals/user/structured_attribute_valued.md

 (such as `{"x": 3.2 }`), you will retrieve a string in queries and notifications (i.e. `{ "x": "3.2"}`).

-NGSIv2, the final "leaf" elements of the structured attribute values after traversing all vectors and key-maps uses the right native JSON type (number, boolean, etc.).
+In NGSIv2, the final "leaf" elements of the structured attribute values after traversing all vectors and key-maps uses the right native JSON type (number, boolean, etc.).
-Thus, take if you use for instance a JSON number as a field value in updates (such as `{"x": 3.2 }`), you will retrieve also a number in queries and notifications (i.e. `{ "x": 3.2}`).
+Thus, if you use for instance a JSON number as a field value in updates (such as `{"x": 3.2 }`), you will get also a number in queries and notifications (i.e. `{ "x": 3.2}`).